ubuntu/gnome-calculator/README.md

 [![gnome-calculator](https://snapcraft.io/gnome-calculator/badge.svg)](https://snapcraft.io/gnome-calculator)
 [![gnome-calculator](https://snapcraft.io/gnome-calculator/trending.svg?name=0)](https://snapcraft.io/gnome-calculator)

 Below you will find some instructions to help you contribute to this snap.
-The general workflow will be to submit pull requests from your fork onto the edge branch.
+The general workflow will be to submit pull requests from your fork onto the stable branch.
 Once the pull request has been merged into edge, there is a GitHub action that will automatically launch a build of the snap that will be available once it's completed (not sure where exactly this is visible from).

 ## How to contribute to this snap